MirjamKarlssonMueller/BINP29/Taxa_Finder/README.md

 wget https://ftp.ncbi.nlm.nih.gov/pub/taxonomy/taxdump.tar.gz

 Make sure to unzip the files regardless of how you download them, and then save them in the same directory as Taxa_finder.py.
+Note that the files get updated regularly, the ones the examples were made with are from 07.03.22.

 ## Commands